Proving Cut Admissibility in Twelf

 <- ({x} cut (R x) P (R' x)).

-It’s the same game but just a different target, we’re now recursing on the continuation because that’s where we somehow created a proof of A. This means that on l/=> we’re substation left term which has three parts
+It’s the same game but just a different target, we’re now recursing on the continuation because that’s where we somehow created a proof of A

-2. An argument of type A
+- An argument of type

-3. A hypothesis of type A -> B
+- A hypothesis of type

-Now we’re only interesting in how we created that proof of C, that’s the only relevant part of this substitution.
+, that’s the only relevant part of this substitution.
 The output of this case is going to have that left rule, =>/l ???
-Arg H so we have where ??? is a replacement of C that we get by cutting C through P “pointwise”.
-This comes through on the recursive call
+Arg H

 <- ({x} cut (C x) P (C' x)).